chizkidd/nanoddpm/README.md

 # nanoddpm

-From-scratch Denoising Diffusion Probabilistic Model (DDPM) for MNIST in <200 lines.
+From-scratch implementation of Denoising Diffusion Probabilistic Model (DDPM) on MNIST dataset in <200 lines.
 Educational and inspired by other minimal implemenations like Andrej Karpathy's `microgpt`.

 ## Features
 - Single-file implementation (`nanoddpm.py`)